 Water stains on ceilings or walls are usually the first sign of water leakage or roofing problem.

 Water stains can be caused by many problems, such as leaks, condensation, or ice dams.
-If you notice stains on your ceiling or walls, a professional must inspect it as soon as possible to find the cause and correct the problem.
+If you notice stains on your ceiling or walls, a professional must inspect it immediately to find the cause and correct the problem.
 Otherwise, the water damage could become extensive and cause severe issues for your home.
 Never underestimate a leak.
 A few drops of water might signify a more significant problem.
 There are a few things you can do to try to determine the cause:

 - Check for any recent plumbing work that may have been done in your home.
 If there are any new pipes or fittings, they may be the source of the leak.